MariyamShakoor/data-analyst-mariyam/Project 2/Readme.md

-# 📘 README: Phase 2 – Data Analytics Platform (DAP) for City of Vancouver Budget Dataset
+# Phase 2 – Data Analytics Platform (DAP) for City of Vancouver Budget Dataset

 ---

 ### ✅ **Project Title**
-**Phase 2: Data Analytics Platform (DAP) Enhancement for 2024 Multi-Year Capital Budget – City of Vancouver**
+**Phase 2: Data Analytics Platform (DAP) Enhancement for 2024 Multi-Year Capital Project Budget requests and Capital Expenditure Budget at City of Vancouver**

 ---

 ### ✅ **Project Description**
-This phase continues the implementation of the AWS-based Data Analytics Platform (DAP) using the City of Vancouver’s 2024 Multi-Year Capital Project Budget dataset.
+This phase continues the implementation of the AWS-based Data Analytics Platform (DAP) using the City of Vancouver’s 2024 Multi-Year Capital Project Budget requests and Capital Expenditure Budget dataset.
 Following the initial ingestion, cleaning, profiling, and cataloging of data, Phase 2 expands the platform with in-depth **data analysis**, **security**, **governance**, **monitoring**, and **cost optimization**.
 These components enable stakeholders to extract insights, enforce control, ensure compliance, and optimize operational costs.

 ---